Threadworm infections can be easily picked up and cause uncomfortable itching around the anus.

 Threadworm infections are often treated with an antiparasitic medication known as Vermox.
 This medicine contains the active ingredient mebendazole.
 It is available in both chewable tablet form and as an oral suspension.
 In order to kill the threadworms the usual dose is one tablet or five millilitres of suspension taken on one occasion.
 If a reinfection is highly likely then the doctor may recommend a second dose around 7-14 days after the first has been taken.

 The medicine works to kill off any living worms, it does this by stopping them from being able to absorb the glucose which they need to survive.
 It is important to remember that the treatment cannot target any eggs that have already been laid.
 As a result, each member of the infected household should also adopt a rigorous hygiene regime.
 This involves regularly changing all bed clothes, carrying out a thorough cleaning of the whole house especially the bedrooms, bathroom and kitchen, maintaining a high level of personal hygiene, avoiding eating in the bedroom and not sharing towels.

-If you want to purchase Vermox medication all you need to do is complete a brief medical survey.
+If you want to purchase Vermox medication from our online pharmacy, you will need to take our questionnaire.
 Your answers will be checked by one of our doctors to make sure that the treatment is safe for you.
-Approved orders are issued with a prescription which is sent to our pharmacy who will dispense your product as quickly as possible.
+Approved orders are dispensed by our UK pharmacy and shipped by tracked next-day courier.

 Threadworm infections can be difficult to overcome without treatment.
 This is because the chances of reinfection are high as the tiny eggs can be unknowingly transferred to a range of surfaces.
 There are effective treatment options available which, when adopted alongside a strict hygiene regime, can leave the person infection free within two weeks.

 One line of threadworm treatment is the brand Vermox which is available as an oral suspension or tablet.
 It is an antiparasitic medicine which belongs to the group of drugs known as anthelmintics.